 The MDL encompasses roughly 115,000 square feet of laboratory and office space, including 10,000 square feet of lab space for radiological research, in which scientists can work safely with radiological isotopes to determine their relevance to new energy technologies.

-At the MDL, researchers investigate structures at scales all the way from a single electron on up.
+At the MDL, researchers are investigating structures at scales all the way from a single electron on up.
 Scientists at the MDL also study the interfaces where molecules come together in new materials, and they are able to test the properties of a wide range of materials under extreme conditions.

 Sustainability is a defining feature in the design of MDL and the facility achieved a Leadership in Energy and Environmental Design (LEED) “Gold” rating from the U.S. Green Buildings Council (USGBC).
 MDL also meets DOE’s Guiding Principles of High-Performance Sustainable Buildings.